-But the question remains – how much does this kit cost?
+But even if we know that vehicle tracking software can save your business time and money, the question remains – how much does this kit cost?

 What does the cost of vehicle tracking depend on?

 As with any tech product, there are a large number of options available when it comes to vehicle tracking.
 The price you can expect to pay will depend on a number of factors, including: